IEQmax/AWSKinesisStreams/README.md

 ## AWSKinesisStreams.Producer Class Usage ##

-The [AWSKinesisStreams.Producer](#awskinesisstreamsproducer-class) class allows the agent to write data records to a specific AWS Kinesis stream.
+This class allows the agent to write data records to a specific AWS Kinesis stream.
 One instance of this class writes data to one stream.
 The stream’s name as well as the region and the user identification are specified in the class constructor.

 ### Constructor: AWSKinesisStreams.Producer(*region, accessKeyId, secretAccessKey, streamName*) ###